oomol-lab/pdf-craft/README.md

 ### Error Handling

 You can use `ignore_pdf_errors=True` to continue processing when individual pages fail to render, inserting a placeholder message for failed pages instead of stopping the entire conversion.

+Similarly, `ignore_ocr_errors=True` allows processing to continue when OCR recognition fails on individual pages, inserting a placeholder message instead of halting the conversion.

 ## Related Open Source Libraries